alexanderkevin/Blockchain-Tutorial/README.md

 ## Rerun the business network

-Here are a handy guides on how to turn on and off your network.
+Here are a handy guides on how to turn back on your network.
 Everytime you want to use your hyperledger playground or after restarting your computer/vm follow these step:
-> on your first terminal
 1. Go to your fabric-dev-servers folder in the following tutorial it's located on your Documents folder
 ```
 cd Documents/fabric-dev-servers